Hip Arthroscopy Surgery Cost and Procedure Guide

 - From £240 for MRI scans

-Private orthopaedic care comes with many benefits like more freedom to choose your appointment times, surgeon and hospital but the price can be difficult to budget.
+During the consultation, the surgeon will tell you what scans are needed before surgery.
+Private orthopaedic care comes with many benefits like more freedom to choose appointment times, surgeon and hospital but the price can be difficult to budget without the surgeon's assessment of the patient's needs.

 Types of Hip Arthroscopy Incisions

-These incisions will likely be on the side of your hip at various places depending on the technique your surgeon uses and how many tools they need to use during surgery.
+These incisions will likely be on the side of the hip at various places depending on the technique the surgeon uses and how many tools they need to use during surgery.

 Incisions vary in size and location according to the technique used.
-You will be told where these incisions will be placed well before surgery after consulting with your surgeon.
+Patients will be told where these incisions will be placed well before surgery after consulting with the surgeon.

 Hip arthroscopy can be used to treat a variety of hip issues.
 The most common are FAI and osteoarthritis of the hip as described below.